Sufficiency of disclosure: Undue experimentation

 In a 2005 U.S. court case, several of Jerome H. Lemelson patents covering bar code readers were held to be invalid because the specification was not complete enough for a person of ordinary skill in the art of electrical engineering to have made and used the claimed invention at the time the patent was filed (1954) without undue experimentation.
 In this case the court held that a person of ordinary skill in the art was a degreed electrical engineer with two years of experience as of the filing date of the original patent application, 1954.
 One of the challenges of this court case, which was decided in 2005, was to find experts on the state of the art who were alive in 1954.

+In May 2023, the U.S. Supreme Court did not specifically address the eight Wands factors in its decision in Amgen Inc v.
+Sanofi.
+However, the Court stated that the specification may call for a reasonable amount of experimentation to make and use the full scope of the claimed invention.